chromium-for-lambda/chromium-binaries/README.md

 ```

 #### Automatic installation with Puppeteer >= 23
+If you don't have Puppeteer installed yet: `npm install puppeteer@<puppeteer-version>`.

 Configure the following environment variables.
 ```bash
 PUPPETEER_CHROME_DOWNLOAD_BASE_URL=https://files.chromiumforlambda.org/amazon-linux-2/arm64 # (if you're using NodeJS 16/18 on ARM64)